Chris7Ford/Piscine-C/README.md

 ### Introduction

-The Piscine C Repository contains all of my original work from the grueling Piscine C at 42 Silicon Valley.
+The Piscine C Repository contains all of my original work from the grueling Piscine C (October 2018) at 42 Silicon Valley.
 The work posted in here was my first exposure to C and is unedited.
 Below, I have also posted my scores for each day, as well as for the exams.

 ### Challeges